navidJadid/openease_ci-cd_documentation/README.md

     (- semantic-release)

 ### Coding Principles
-We would like to encourage certain coding principles for this project in order to keep the code base consistent, maintainable and easy to read.
+We would like to encourage certain coding principles for this project, in order to keep the code base consistent, maintainable, and easy to read.
 In large our coding guidelines are derived from the book _Clean Code: A Handbook of Agile Software Craftsmanship_ by Robert C. Spies, maybe better known by his alias Uncle Rob.
 We **strongly** recommend reading it, as it provides great ideas and principles to write readable and maintainable software.
 Now let us look at the coding principles which we regard as most important:

 **TODO**
 1. Variable, Class, Module Naming